MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-swift/configuring-message-repair-and-new-submission.md

 manager: "anneta"
 ---
 # Configuring Message Repair and New Submission
-You must perform the steps in the following sections to configure the Message Repair and New Submission feature of [!INCLUDE[btsCoName](../../includes/btsconame-md.md)][!INCLUDE[A4SWIFT_CurrentVersion_FirstRef](../../includes/a4swift-currentversion-firstref-md.md)], as shown in the following figure.
+You must perform the steps in the following sections to configure the Message Repair and New Submission feature of Microsoft [!INCLUDE[A4SWIFT_CurrentVersion_FirstRef](../../includes/a4swift-currentversion-firstref-md.md)], as shown in the following figure.

  ![](../../adapters-and-accelerators/accelerator-swift/media/a4swift-message-repair-configuration.gif "A4SWIFT_Message_Repair_Configuration")